Suppose for a moment that North Korea is not as crazy as we are often made to believe.

 The answer to this remains unclear even to North Korea experts, but there are several interesting hypotheses.

-One is that the callow Kim Jong-un is trying to show his people he is a bold leader, and his words are meant primarily as a means of cajoling his countrymen into becoming an even more loyal lot.
+One is that the callow Kim Jong-un is trying to show his people he is a bold leader, and his words are meant primarily as a means of cajoling his countrymen into becoming an even more loyal and subdued lot.

 This has provided the U.S. with a formidable window of opportunity to build bridges with China, while reawakening Barack Obama’s latent Asia Pivot policy that was put on the back-burners due to the harrowing chain of events that took place in North Africa and the Middle East.